RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/api-v1.md

 <h2 id="v1-genome-annotations">Genome annotations</h2>

-The API provides an endpoint for retrieving annotations based on genomic coordinates.
+The API provides an endpoint for retrieving annotations based on genomic coordinates for a [number of species](/help/genomic-mapping).
-Genome annotations are available for all sequences from [VEGA](/expert-database/vega).
-Only **human genome** is currently supported, but more data from more genomes will become available in future.

 The response content is similar to that provided by the [Ensembl REST API](http://rest.ensembl.org/documentation/info/overlap_region)